abingham/fitb/README.rst

 A practical program extension system.

 ``fitb`` lets you define *extension points* which are named points in your program that can be extended externally.
-Each extension point can any number of *extensions* associated with it, each providing a different method of extension at that point.
+Each extension point can have any number of *extensions* associated with it, each providing a different method of extension at that point.
 Each extension can be configured with *configuration options* that it defines.

 Given an extension point with a number of extensions each accepting their own set of configuration options, ``fitb``